ABS: Asset Backed Securities

 A - B - C - D - E - F - G - H - I - J - K - L - M - N - O - P - Q - R - S - T - U - V - W - X - Y - Z

-The company will transfer a portfolio of assets (trade receivables, customer loans, etc.) to a vehicle (SPV or Special Purpose Vehicle) which will finance itself by issuing debt securities on the market.
+Securitization is a method of financing by transferring assets.
+The company transfers a portfolio of assets, such as trade receivables, customer loans, to a Special Purpose Vehicle (SPV) which finance itself by issuing debt securities on the market.

 schema

-If we look at the balance sheet of the SPV, there is only the debt on the liabilities side and the assets purchased from the original company on the assets side.
+On the balance sheet of the SPV, there is only the debt on the liabilities side and the assets purchased from the original company on the assets side.
 This means that the debt (bonds) can only be repaid if the assets are repaid.
 The bonds therefore do not carry a risk on an issuer but on a portfolio of assets purchased from one (or more) companies.

 To make sure that issuers are aware that they have a risk on a portfolio of assets and not on an issuer, these debt securities are called ABS or Asset Backed Securities.